deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion28.png" alt="">

 By setting `o.c` to a `DataView` object, we can control the entire contents of the `DataView` object by acting on the `obj` object!
 This is identical to the exact same scenario shown above where the `auxSlots` pointer was overwritten with the address of _another_ object, but we saw we could fully control that object (`vftable` and all metadata) by acting on the corrupted object!
 This is because ChakraCore, again, still treats `auxSlots` as though it hasn't been overwritten with another value.
 When we try to access `obj.a` in this case, ChakraCore fetches the `auxSlots` pointer stored at `obj+0x10` and then tries to index that memory at an offset of `0`.
 Since that is now another object in memory (in this case a `DataView` object), `obj.a` will still gladly fetch whatever is stored at an offset of `0`, which is the `vftable` for our `DataView` object!
 This is also the reason we declared `obj` with so many values, as a `DataView` object has a few more hidden properties than a standard dynamic object.
-By decalring `obj` with many properties, it allows us access to all of the needed properties of the `DataView` object, since we aren't stopping at `dataview+0x10`, like we have been with other objects since we only cared about the `auxSlots` pointers in those cases.
+By declaring `obj` with many properties, it allows us access to all of the needed properties of the `DataView` object, since we aren't stopping at `dataview+0x10`, like we have been with other objects since we only cared about the `auxSlots` pointers in those cases.

 This is where things really start to pick up.
 We know that `DataView.buffer` is stored as a pointer.
 This can clearly be seen below by our previous investigative work on understanding `DataView` objects.